Launch Flows and set cool-offs without code

 To add a new dialog-based component to your product, first make sure the Frigade Provider is properly installed in your product.
 This is also where you can add custom CSS for your dialog components.

-Next, create a new dialog-based Flow (e.g. Announcement, NPS Survey) in Frigade.
+Next, create a new dialog-based Flow (e.g. Announcement, NPS Survey, Tour) in Frigade.
 Customize this Flow with your content and targeting logic.

 Add the Flow to the Dialog Collection